What is the number one skill needed to become college and career ready?

-But, doesn’t Keyboard Kritters offer online typing games called “Boom Cards”?
+But, doesn’t Keyboard Kritters also offer online typing games called “Boom Cards”?

 Yes, the Keyboard Kritters kit comes with dozens of online Boom Cards that were created specifically for Keyboard Kritters.
 Students can complete these self-checking tasks which will teach and reinforce skills while earning coins giving students the gaming experience they find so motivating.

 How do I gain access to these materials?

 Your emailed receipt will contain all the information.

 Do I have to pay a subscription fee each year?

 Can I buy just one book and share the book and my Boom Card log in with other parents?

 No, for us to offer all of this at such a reasonable price we ask you not to share.
 Each FAMILY is required to have its own book.

 What does research say?